mebobby2/MachineLearningBook/README.md

 Although determining weights can be tricky, once the best weights have been deter- mined, you can use them to better understand the characteristics of the dataset.
 Finally, you can create probability functions for times when you suspect there are other unmeasured variables in the dataset.

+### Linear Classifier
+A linear classifier, so it just finds a dividing line.
+This means that if there isn’t a straight line dividing the data or if there are multiple sections, as there are with the age-age comparison, the classifier will get some of the answers incorrect.

 ### Maths
 #### Number of combinations
 Let's say I have six values, A, B, C, D, E, F. And TWO of these values make a valid tuple.
 How many times/loops do I need to make to find the valid tuple.
 The formula is I^P, where P = number of possibilities and I = the number of inputs.
 Hence, 6^2 = 36 loops/combinations we need to look through.